Display the time of any time zone in your terminal without connecting to the internet

 $ TZ=Asia/Istanbul date

-If you need to look up the same time often, in your terminal, you can use CRTL + R
+If you need to look up a time again, you can use CRTL + R

 You can also assign an alias.